What Are Internal Links In SEO?

 Remember that the best internal linking techniques influence user engagement metrics, such as conversion rates, page views per session, and time spent on a web page.
 They also impact your rank in SERPs for high-priority, relevant keywords.

-Strategies can be complicated; however, using a good SEO tool like Screaming Frog or SEO PowerSuite can make finding topic clusters and essential content that should be passed more authority.
+Strategies can be complicated; however, using a good SEO tool like Screaming Frog or SEO PowerSuite can help you find topic clusters and essential content that should be passed more authority.

 Internal Linking Strategies: Create A Good Internal Link Structure For SEO